behu-kea/ITA23-2-sem/applikationsudvikling/03-ui-state-intro.md

+### Field value update

+Update the text inside the field using a lambda

 ## State hoisting

 A *stateless* composable is a composable that doesn't have a  state, meaning it doesn't hold, define, or modify a new state.
 On the  other hand, a *stateful* composable is a composable that owns a piece of state that can change over time.